 The scholarship includes a high-quality laptop in the first year as well as four years of;

 • Online IT support

 • High-speed internet

-• $2500 worth of online of face to face tutoring
+• $2500 worth of online or face to face tutoring

 • Online homework help

 • Prepaid expense cards for essential school needs such as uniforms, textbooks, and school excursions

 Each scholar is allocated a personal coach who supports and guides them through the four years of the program.
 We have over 80 volunteer coaches working with us.
 Many have experience in the education sector and all of them are committed to helping the girls excel.

 We also provide an enrichment program to introduce scholars to a range of career experiences and broaden their horizons about possible tertiary education pathways.
-Some of our partners are Google, NAB, 3M, Mastercard, EY, Baker McKenzie, USYD, UNSW, and the University of New England, to name a few.
+Some of the organisations we work with are Google, 3M, Mastercard, EY, Allen & Overy, USYD, UNSW, and the University of New England, to name a few.

 Check your eligibility and understand how the scholarship program operates.